Research-funding announcement: Scholarship for junior ME/CFS researcher at Charité

 Integration into ongoing biomarker research

-The data collected from the healthy control cohort through the project will be incorporated into the work of the following research projects, which are being implemented with the participation of Prof. Dr. Scheibenbogen's working group:
+The data collected from the healthy control cohort will be incorporated into the work of the following research projects, which are being implemented with the participation of Prof. Dr. Scheibenbogen's research group:

-Characterisation of the function of G protein-coupled receptor (GPCR) autoantibodies as part of the second phase of the joint project (duration 10/2025–09/2027).
-Details on the first funding phase of IMMME can be found in ME/CFS Research Register - Characterisation of autoimmune responses for the identification of targets in ME/CFS (CURE-ME) collaborative project:
+Sub-project: Characterisation of the function of G protein-coupled receptor (GPCR) autoantibodies as part of the second phase of the joint project (duration 10/2025–09/2027).
+Details on the first funding phase of IMMME can be found in ME/CFS Research Register

-Characterisation of EBV cross-reactive autoantibodies and B cells (duration 01/2025 – 12/2027, details in the ME/CFS Research Register) - Investigations into vascular dysfunction and reduced perfusion in patients with ME/CFS (VADYS-ME) collaborative project:
+Sub-project: Characterisation of EBV cross-reactive autoantibodies and B cells (duration 01/2025 – 12/2027, details in the ME/CFS Research Register)

 Why do we fund this project?